-- I. Si2: the Company holds 100% interest in the four-square kilometre Si2 project (formerly known as the Elba project) is located 60 kilometres northwest of Tonopah in Esmeralda County, Nevada.
+- Si2: the Company holds 100% interest in the four-square kilometre Si2 project is located 60 kilometres northwest of Tonopah in Esmeralda County, Nevada.
 The project was generated using the same methodology used by the Company when it staked the Silicon project in 2015.
 Si2 consists of a large steam heated alteration cell coincident with highly anomalous mercury and no gold or trace elements on surface.
 This property has the potential to host a buried low-sulphidation epithermal gold deposit. - (a) Option Agreement: On January 18, 2022, the Company entered into an option agreement with K2 Gold Corporation ("K2") to earn 100% interest in the Si2 project subject to the following obligations: